Our Breeding Philosophy

 I cannot explain to you nor will I critique another breeder’s program.
 I can only tell you what is true about MY program.

-In short, my breeding goal is to breed healthy Chihuahuas with a sassy playful terrier like temperament that look like the Chihuahua standard describes, that excel in the show ring and delight in the home.
+In short, my breeding goal is to breed healthy Chihuahuas with a sassy playful temperament that look like the Chihuahua standard describes, that excel in the show ring and delight in the home.

-1. My Chihuahuas are shown in AKC Conformation events, and may also be shown in performance events or other conformation venues such as ICE and IABCA.
+1. My Chihuahuas are shown in AKC Conformation events, and may also be shown in performance events or other conformation venues such as IABCA.
 We are considering also showing UKC.
 Since the year I began breeding, I have had at least one if not two dogs in the Top 20 Chihuahuas in the USA every year.
 In 2016 I had the #1 Smooth Chihuahua and the #3 Longcoat Chihuahua.

 2. It is important to me that my Chihuahuas conform to the AKC Chihuahua standard.
 I know the standard, and I breed for it.
 I do not try to breed what people refer to as “teacup” or tinies.
 In fact I would much prefer NOT to have them!
 The word “teacup” is not a word associated with the AKC standard.
 Neither is “micro.”
 Read the AKC Standard here.
 Read the Chihuahua Club of America’s thoughts on teacups here: Chihuahua Club of America Statement on Teacups Read my article on tinies here.
 Also, if you are looking for an "applehead" or a "deerhead," just know that the AKC Chihuahua calls for a "well rounded apple dome skull."
 Legitimate breeders do not go around talking about applehead or deerhead - apple heads are correct, deer heads are incorrect heads.